Education

 Professional Experience

 I have practiced as a licensed psychologist since 1994.
-I have extensive training in the psychodynamic and psychoanalytic approach to psychotherapy, from early in my career in the psychoanalytic psychotherapy pre-doctoral fellowship program at the Wright Institute Los Angeles, to my recent formal training in psychoanalysis at the Contemporary Freudian Institute & Society (formerly the New York Freudian).
+I have extensive training in the psychodynamic and psychoanalytic approach to psychotherapy, from early in my career in the psychoanalytic psychotherapy pre-doctoral fellowship program at the Wright Institute Los Angeles, to my recent formal training in psychoanalysis at the Contemporary Freudian Psychoanalytic Training Institute (formerly the New York Freudian).

 After completing a 2 year residency at The Traumatic Stress Institute intensely emerged in learning about conducting psychodynamic psychotherapy with traumatized individuals, I opened my own practice in rural Northern California, where it was my privilege to work with a broad range of individuals suffering from a wide-range of psychological difficulties.
 I also had an opportunity there to gain experience working with many couples and families.